chemodun/X4-XMLDiffAndPatch/forVSCode/XMLDIffwithVSCode.md

     │   md.original
     ```

-2. You can script creation `*.original` folders, if you will use the `extracted` files folder.
+2. You can skip creation `*.original` folders, if you will use the `extracted` files folder.
 3. Copy the [RunXMLDiff.bat](/forVSCode/RunXMLDiff.bat) file to the root of your project.
 4. Copy the `XMLDiff.exe` file to the `XMLDiffAndPatch` folder in the root of your project.
 5. Install the VSCode extension [Run on Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) by [emeraldwalk](https://marketplace.visualstudio.com/publishers/emeraldwalk)